Emilfc2000/Heterogeneous_Lattice_RL/README.md

 4: Utilize flip_images_artificial_data to 4x amount of data, by mirroring all pngs in x y and z planes and copying the targets

+5: Update all path and file locations in the scripts

-5: Run Hybrid_CNN_NN to train CNN
+6: Run Hybrid_CNN_NN to train CNN

-6: set total_timesteps in Reinforcement_Learning_code, and run it for the desired training duration
+7: set total_timesteps in Reinforcement_Learning_code, and run it for the desired training duration

 --------------------